aspnet/Wave/README.md

 docker exec -it wave1 /bin/sh
 ```

-Once you are done with the agen you can use the following commands to stop the container and delete the image if necessary.
+Once you are done with the agent you can use the following commands to stop the container and delete the image if necessary.

 ```
 docker stop wave1 && docker rm wave1